Curriculum and Instruction, MEd Concentration in ASTL: Foreign Language Spanish

 - FRLN 575: Heritage Language Education (3 credit hours)

-- FRLN 670: Foreign Language Learning and Teaching (3 credit hours)
+- FRLN 670: Topics in Language Learning and Teaching (3 credit hours)

 Note: *Courses may be substituted with advisor-approved language and literature-related electives.